 After your shower curtain is mold and mildew free, you can hang the shower liner to air-dry or toss in the dryer (on low/gentle settings) with a few towels mixed in to protect the curtain from damage.

-Remove the rings and shower curtain from shower bar and gently fold inward by halves or quarters.
+Remove the rings and shower curtain from shower bar and gently fold inward into halves or quarters.

 This will keep any mold debris and mold spores from being transported and spread throughout your home.